 - Online advertising is also heavily powered by big data analytics.
 Ads are developed, promoted, shared and displayed according to very specific user behavioral metrics to optimize clicks, downloads and conversions.

-- Other industries making use of big data-powered recommendation systems include finance, insurance, healthcare and even consumer packaged goods companies.
+- Other industries making use of recommendation systems include finance, insurance, healthcare and even consumer packaged goods companies.
 They depend on behavioral data to inform decisions about what services and products to offer.

 6. Content analysis of 'dark data,' aided by AI

 Companies are now processing zettabytes of data overall.
 Much of that data is unstructured information such as blobs of text, videos, images, audio and other forms that can't be easily searched or processed.
 Yet, it is a treasure trove that companies can tap to do the following:

 - find recurring patterns in disparate data sources;

 - provide transcripts of audio and video, and much more.